-The latest analysis and insight from the Dods Monitoring team
+The latest analysis and insight from the Dods Political Intelligence team

 Dods Monitoring's Daniel Laing considers the key messages from the NHS Expo 2019 - arguing the next important step will be reframing the cultural approach of the NHS towards technology.